New Patients Welcome!

 DENTAL HYGIENE ISSUES

-Dental disease can be prevented at home by practicing excellent oral hygiene and eating a well-balanced diet.
-Regular dental examinations, which include exams, cleanings, and X-rays, are also part of prevention.
-Home care that is both intensive and professional ensures the natural dentition and supporting bones are preserved.
-Unremoved bacteria and calculus (tartar) cause gingivitis or periodontitis, both of which result in tooth loss.
+Home prevention of dental disease is possible by maintaining excellent oral hygiene and consuming a well-balanced diet.
+Preventive dental care, encompassing exams, cleanings, and X-rays, is a regular dental examination.
+Intensive and professional home care maintains the natural dentition and the supporting bones.
+Unremoved calculus (tartar) and bacteria lead to gingivitis or periodontitis, which both lead to tooth loss.

 EXCESS USE OF TOBACCO